 We understand that the idea of surgery can be daunting for some patients.
 Our job is to help make cataract surgery as smooth and relaxing as possible.
 To accomplish this, we want to be there for you before, during and after the surgery.
 To help better educate our patients preoperatively, Dr. Raja holds monthly "lunch-and-learn" cataract surgery lectures at our office.
 He is able to go into greater detail than is possible during an office visit so patients can feel knowledgeable and comfortable making an informed decision.

 We pride ourselves on being comprehensive with our preoperative testing.
 We strongly feel it is better to be proactive than reactive.
 Prior to having any measurements taken, a complementary tear film analysis is done to assess whether the ocular surface is suitable to get preoperative IOL measurements.
 If not, then we recommend delaying the measurements until the condition has improved.
 We want to be your advocates and we try our best to treat things beforehand to ensure that your postoperative course is trouble-free.

 We also promise to offer the latest technologies for our patients, from laser cataract surgery to intraoperative aberrometry to the newest IOLs and glaucoma devices.
 For instance, did you know we were the first practice in Orlando to place the Symfony IOL and the first in Central Florida to use the miLOOP technique for dense cataracts?
-Know that your eyes are in good hands with Orlando Eye Institute!
+Know that your eyes are in good hands with Remagin!
 Call us at 407-704-3937 to schedule your initial consultation with us.